skeeto/skeeto.github.com/_posts/2018-05-31-Emacs-26-Generators-and-Threads.markdown

 coroutines, but, unlike coroutines, they're typically built entirely on top of first-class functions (e.g. closures).
 This means *no additional run-time support is needed* in order to add generators to a language.
-The only complication is the changes the compiler.
+The only complications are the changes to the compiler.
 Generators are not compiled the same way as normal functions despite looking so similar.

 What's perhaps coolest of all about lisp-family generators, including Emacs Lisp, is that the compiler component can be *implemented